HD 53680, HD 53705, and HD 53706: Stellar properties

-HD 53705, with a spectral type of G0V, is a G-type main-sequence star that is slightly hotter, larger and brighter than the Sun.
-Meanwhile, HD 53706 and HD 53680 A are both K-type main-sequence stars, with spectral types of K0V and K5V, respectively.
+HD 53705, with a spectral type of G1.5V, is a G-type main-sequence star that is slightly hotter, larger and brighter than the Sun.
+HD 53706 and HD 53680 A are both K-type main-sequence stars, with spectral types of K0.5V and K6V, respectively.
 Both of these stars are substantially cooler, smaller and dimmer than the Sun.